Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 # Exit code 2: drift detected — investigate immediately

-DNScale's activity logging tracks every change to your zones, providing an audit trail of who changed what and when.
+DNScale's activity logging tracks zone changes made through the platform, providing an audit trail of who changed what and when.
 See the Terraform provider guide for setting up automated management.

 6. Lock Your Domain at the Registrar

 Domain hijacking at the registrar level is one of the most damaging DNS attacks.
-If an attacker gains control of your domain, they can change nameservers, transfer the domain away, or point it anywhere they want.
-Two locks prevent this.
+If an attacker gains control of your domain, they can change nameservers, alter DS records, transfer the domain away, or point it anywhere they want.
+Two locks reduce this risk.

 Transfer Lock (Client Transfer Prohibited)